 As Easter approaches, a majority of parents are rushing around trying to figure out what to put into their child’s Easter basket.
 I just don’t buy into the over-commercialization of Easter.
 Easter is more than baskets, bunnies, eggs, ducks, jelly beans, and candy.
-I hope that I am not shunned as a Christian mom for not allowing my kids to have Easter Baskets even though we still celebrate Christmas.
+I hope that I am not shunned as a Christian mom for telling my kids that I am saying no to buying Easter baskets.

 Over the years, I have realized that this mentality just feeds on the generation of “give me everything that I want”.
 Sorry teenagers, but one day you will discover the mentality that I am talking about.
 Anyhow, back to the reasons why I say no to buying Easter baskets for my children.

 Growing up my parents always filled our baskets with fake grass, chocolate eggs, and an Easter Bunny.
 Today, parents are expected to fill their child’s basket with expensive goodies and a bunch of junk that they don’t need.
 The average family spent $150 dollars to fill their children’s Easter bunny.
 Spending this amount of money makes no sense to me and that is my biggest reasons for saying no to buying Easter baskets.